 About

-The Start9 Router aims to make advanced network configurations and security measures accessible to everyone.
-It is the only router designed specifically to accommodate the complex needs of home-based self-hosting.
+The Start9 Router aims to make advanced networking and network security accessible to everyone.
+It is 100% open source, from hardware to operating system, and is the only router designed specifically to accommodate the complex needs of home-based self-hosting.

 Software Stack